kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 - guide estimation with salient edge map :math:`\nabla S`
     - parent PSF is used to compute the edge map
     - same as P map from Fast Motion Deblurring :cite:`Cho2009` (deblur with parent, bilateral filter, shock filter, gradients)
-- Tikhonov regularization :red:`add explanation`
+- Tikhonov regularization (here L2 regularization for k -> sparsity of kernel)
 - :red:`add variable explanation for comming formulas`
 - objective function is defined jointly on reference and matching view (more robust against noise)